-Not everyone is enthralled that North Korea’s new leader is none other than Kim Jong Eun, who is reported to be all of 28.
-Take, for example, the views of his oldest brother, Kim Jong-Nam.
+Not everyone is thrilled that North Korea’s new leader is none other than Kim Jong-Eun, who is reported to be all of 28.
+Case in point: His oldest brother, Kim Jong-Nam.
 Jong-Nam is quoted extensively in a recent book, candidly criticizing what he sees as shortcomings in his younger brother’s governing and leadership abilities.

-Written by Tokyo-based journalist Yoji Gomi, My Father: Kim Jong-Il, and Me, is a book based on more than 150 email exchanges and seven hours of interviews with Kim Jong Nam since they first met in 2004.
-One email from the obviously upset North Korean to the Japanese journalist predicts economic collapse unless urgent reform is undertaken.
+Written by Tokyo-based journalist Yoji Gomi, the book “My Father: Kim Jong-Il, and Me,” is a book based on more than 150 email exchanges and seven hours of interviews with Jong-Nam since they first met in 2004.
+One email from the obviously upset North Korean to the Japanese journalist predicts economic collapse for his homeland unless urgent reform is undertaken.